projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

 ## Install Deployment

-Since Typha is required by Felix, and Felix establishes the pod network, we run Typha as a host networked pod to avoid a chicken-and-egg problem.
+Since Typha is required by `calico/node`, and `calico/node` establishes the pod network, we run Typha as a host networked pod to avoid a chicken-and-egg problem.
 We run 3 replicas of Typha so that even during a rolling update, a single failure does not make Typha unavailable.